wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ## Instructor Training

 To help people teach,
-we now run an [http://teaching.software-carpentry.org](online training course) for would-be instructors.
+we now run an [online training course](http://teaching.software-carpentry.org) for would-be instructors.
 It takes 2-4 hours/week of their time for 12-14 weeks (depending on scheduling interruptions),